 “When I arrive on the mission field, I’ll be more consistent with my quiet times.”
 Have you ever thought that?
-I did before entering the field.
-We would agree that if Jesus spent time in prayer and communion with His Father, sometimes all night, we are to do the same.
-Christians, whether they are missionaries or not, frequently confess, however, that finding the minutes for a consistent quite time can be challenging.
+I did, before I entered the mission field.
+We would agree that if Jesus spent time in prayer and communion with His Father – sometimes all night, we ought to do the same.
+However, Christians, whether missionaries or not, frequently confess that finding the minutes for a consistent quiet time can be challenging.

 Helen and her husband David confirmed God's first call to missions at a MissionNext Conference in 2002.
 After three short-term (2-4 month) projects in Lithuania, they joined Wycliffe Bible Translators.
 They then taught for 7 years at Black Forest Academy in Germany.
 Black Forest Academy serves mostly US passport missionary families who work in over 50 countries throughout Europe, Asia and Africa.
 Now, back in the States, David continues to serve Wycliffe in a human resources capacity.